-Fishery 5: North Carolina / Northwest Atlantic Hand implements United States of America Moderately Effective Highly Effective Moderately Effective Highly Effective Highly Effective Yellow (3.00) Fishery 6: North Carolina / Northwest Atlantic Towed dredges United States of America Moderately Effective Highly Effective Moderately Effective Highly Effective Highly Effective Yellow (3.00) Fishery 7: Rhode Island / Northwest Atlantic Hand implements United States of America Moderately Effective Highly Effective Moderately Effective Highly Effective Highly Effective Yellow (3.00) Fishery 8: South Carolina / Northwest Atlantic Hand implements United States of America Moderately Effective Highly Effective Moderately Effective Highly Effective Highly Effective Yellow (3.00) Fishery 9: South Carolina / Northwest Atlantic Towed dredges United States of America Moderately Effective Highly Effective Moderately Effective Highly Effective Highly Effective Yellow (3.00) Fishery 10: Virginia / Northwest Atlantic Hand implements United States of America Moderately Effective Highly Effective Moderately Effective Highly Effective Highly Effective Yellow (3.00) Fishery 11: Virginia / Northwest Atlantic Towed dredges United States of America Moderately Effective Highly Effective Moderately Effective Highly Effective Highly Effective Yellow (3.00)
+Northwest Atlantic Hand implements United States Rhode Island Moderately Effective Highly effective Moderately Effective Highly effective Highly effective Yellow (3.000) Northwest Atlantic Hand implements United States South Carolina Moderately Effective Highly effective Moderately Effective Highly effective Highly effective Yellow (3.000) Northwest Atlantic Hand implements United States Virginia Ineffective Highly effective Moderately Effective Highly effective Highly effective Red (1.000) Northwest Atlantic Towed dredges United States Delaware Highly effective Highly effective Highly effective Highly effective Highly effective Green (5.000) Northwest Atlantic Towed dredges United States Maryland Ineffective Highly effective Moderately Effective Highly effective Highly effective Red (1.000) Northwest Atlantic Towed dredges United States North Carolina Ineffective Highly effective Ineffective Highly effective Highly effective Red (1.000) Northwest Atlantic Towed dredges United States South Carolina Moderately Effective Highly effective Moderately Effective Highly effective Highly effective Yellow (3.000) Northwest Atlantic Towed dredges United States Virginia Ineffective Highly effective Moderately Effective Highly effective Highly effective Red (1.000)

 Overfishing in the early years of the fishery in all states greatly impacted natural populations.
-In most of the eastern states, current stock status is a small percent of the virgin stocks (e.g., some regions of the Chesapeake Bay have around 1% of the original levels {EOBRT 2007}.
+In most of the eastern states, current stock status is a small percent of the virgin stocks (e.g., some regions of the Chesapeake Bay have around 1% of the original levels) (EOBRT 2007).
 For this reason, managers in all states have implemented regulations to protect the stocks by controlling harvest and implementing other management strategies.
-They have also created rebuilding projects that include the recovery of oyster habitat, which is one of the most serious barriers to recovery {Southworth and Mann 2013}.
+They have also created restoration projects that include the recovery of oyster habitat, which is one of the most serious barriers to recovery (Southworth and Mann 2013).
 Managers have implemented programs to provide oyster substrate and rotate harvest areas to allow for recovery.
 In addition, they have implemented minimum size limits and gear restrictions in certain areas.
-For these reasons, management strategy and implementation is rated as "moderately effective" in all the states except for Delaware, which was rated "highly effective."
+In Rhode Island, New York, and South Carolina, the fisheries are unlikely to be causing serious negative impacts to the stocks and these management measures are rated as "moderately effective."
+Delaware is rated "highly effective" because it has taken a more fine-scale approach to management and has a rebuilding plan.
+The management strategy for Maryland, Virginia, and North Carolina are deemed "ineffective" as these state continue to fish the stock without having reference points to guide management decisions and the size of the landings in these states means that they are likely having negative impacts on the stocks.